ivos/git-crash-course/Readme.md

 Once you have made all the commits, you want to merge your feature branch into `develop`.
-Before you issue a request for your branch to be merged, you should make sure it is based onto current state of `develop`.
+Before you issue a request for your branch to be merged, you should make sure it is based onto the current state of `develop`.

 Imagine you have forked your feature branch and made your commits `A`, `B` and `C`